109149/tsur/README.md

 # count all ascii characters in text.txt
 # and output in ascending order, by keys
 tsur -f text.txt count -c -s vasc

+# cout all ascii characters in t1.txt t2.txt
+# and output in ascending order, by values
+tsur -f t1.txt t2.txt count -c
 ```